steveicarus/archery-timer/README.md

 * Down (down arrow) - Skip button
 * Enter or Return - Start timer

+## Using the Android App

+The Archery Timer Remote app uses WiFi to connect to the timer.
+The source for the application is part of this distribution, but the precompiled app should also be available for download on the Google Play Store for free.
+So start by downloading the app onto your device.

+The intent is to run the device on a Rasperry-PI, as configured in README-PI.txt.
+Starting there, turn on the device.
+The WiFi network "Icarus Archery Gadget" should appear as a valid network.
+Connect to that network, so that your phone is on the same LAN as the device.

+To connect your phone to the device, start the "Archery Timer Remote" app, and tap the "Connect" button.
+In the next screen, you should see instructions for the next step.
+If all goes well, the first button you see will say "Icarus Archery Timer".
+Tap that button.
+The device will say "connected" in the upper right of the screen, and you are sent back to the remote control screen.

+If the first button says "searching..." there may be a problem with finding the device.
+Try copying the "port" number on the top right corner of the device screen into the "Port Number" field, then tab "Try to Connect".

+Once you are connected, you can use the app to set up the timer, set up an end, strart timing, etc.

 ## Build

 The program was originally implemented on Linux using QT5, but should build on